sillypantscoder/pygame_platformer_2/README.md

 - New "Auto Apocalypse" option: When enabled, a bot plays the game instead of you.
 - Always uses the "Grid" generator.
 - Monsters spawn frequently around the map.
 When they despawn, they drop ScoreItems.
 - Monsters try to pathfind towards you.
-If they touch you, your helth decreases.
+If they touch you, your health decreases.
 - If your health runs out, you die.
 - You can't click or press Z to spawn Spawners.
 - It is _very hard_.
 Have fun! :D